QuantGov/regcensus-api-python/README.md

 rc.get_industries(labellevel = 4)
 ```

-This line will get you information for the BEA industries (this function is temporarily disabled as of 1.0.0):
+This line will get you information for the NAICS industries (this function is temporarily disabled as of 1.0.0):

 ```
-rc.get_industries(labelsource = 'BEA')
+rc.get_industries(labelsource = 'NAICS')
 ```

 Like the __get_agencies__ function, the `keyword` argument may also be used.
 The following code snippet will return information for all 6-digit NAICS industries with the word "fishing" in the name (this function is temporarily disabled as of 1.0.0):

 ```
-rc.get_industries(keyword = 'fishing', codeLevel = 6)
+rc.get_industries(keyword = 'fishing', labellevel = 6)
 ```

 ## Values